-Does the report give a complete picture of the business' performance, detailing scope for improvement as well as the successes? emerging to suggest that contributing to gender equality in the community in which a business operates can also have business benefits.
+Communities are key stakeholder groups for businesses.
+Evidence is emerging to suggest that contributing to gender equality in the community in which a business operates can also have business benefits.
 Consequently, some businesses are taking action as they increasingly acknowledge that their business operations have the potential to negatively imbalance gender relations in a community, as well as positively contributing to gender equality (Rio Tinto 2009).
-By reporting on gender related community impacts and initiatives, a business can strengthen relations and trust with this important group.
+By reporting on gender-related community impacts and initiatives, a business can strengthen relations and trust with this important group.